edouardpignede/edouardpignede.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my website!"
+title: "Edouard Pignède"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Welcome to my personal webpage.
-I am a PhD student in Environmental and Development Economics
+I am a PhD student in Environmental and Development Economics.

+You can contact me at [edouard.pignede<at>gmail.com](mailto:edouard.pignede@gmail.com)

 Research Labs
 ------------